ikapadata/Airtable/README.md

 - [Airtime & Data Recharges](https://github.com/ikapadata/Airtable/tree/new-edits/Airtime%20%26%20Data%20Distribution)
 - [SMS Distribution](https://github.com/ikapadata/Airtable/tree/new-edits/SMS%20Notificamtions)

-To use the scripts above, you'll need a basic understanding of JavaScript.
+To use the scripts above you only have to copy and paste the javascript files into the Airtable Scripting block and add the relevant Tables and parameters.
+To edit the scripts, you'll need a basic understanding of JavaScript.